progmaticltd/homebox/docs/email-access-monitoring.md

 ### Connection from a foreign country

-If you are living in France, there is no reason you would connect from China or Russia, excep if you are often travelling in these countries.
+If you are living in France, there is no reason you would connect from China or Russia, except if you are often travelling in these countries.
 In this case, you can add the country code to the list of trusted countries.

 #### Customisation